Are you fed up of tourist traps?

 When it comes to food, Asturias can offer a distinctive variety.
 As well as the famous cheese, Asturias has in “Fabada or Fabes” their star dish.
 It is a rich stew, consisting of large beans, chorizo, black pudding and pork.
 It is delicious and is available throughout the region typically with the ‘menu del día’ which offers exceptional value for money as it includes two main courses, dessert, drink including wine and bread.
 Alternatively, you can choose their seafood version, with “almejas” which is Spanish for clams.

 Another distinctive cultural aspect of Asturianos is their love for cider.
-While in Rioja they prefer red wine and in Galicia they tend to favour white wines, in Asturias, cider is the favorite drink for locals.
+While in Rioja they prefer red wine and in Galicia they tend to favour white wines, in Asturias, cider is the favourite drink for locals.
 Waiters will pour the cider with their arm stretched high and pour it in a slightly tilted glass without looking.
 This technique has its own name in Spanish – “escanciar”.
-The aim is to oxygenate the cider as it falls from a height into the glass, increasing its flavor.
+The aim is to oxygenate the cider as it falls from a height into the glass, increasing its flavour.
 Also, cider is drunk differently from other alcohol.
 It is drunk in small glasses and in one gulp, right after the waiter, or yourself if you have the courage to try the technique, pours the cider into the glass.
 If you are keen to experience this, look for a “Sidrería” or cider house.
 There are as many in this part of Spain as there are Pubs in Ireland!

 Asturias not only has its unique food and drink compared to other parts of Spain, it also has its own language – ‘Bable’.
 Unfortunately it is rarely spoken today as the Castilian/Spanish is the dominant language.
 For those who have a good command of Spanish, you will appreciate how Asturianos tend to change the endings of the words.
 For example, it is very common that “o” is replaced with an “u” and the “a” is replaced with an “e”.
 If you can’t distinguish this, pay attention to road signs with the names of towns.
 The local people are fond of re-writing the Government signs with the “correct ending”!